Even if you’ve heard about the 3.27 billion email and password combinations made public in 2020, you may not have heard the worst of it.

 Remember that breached data can provide insights into what an old password might be for the same account or similar type because cybercriminals know that we are creatures of habit.
 Not only that, but some facts are immutable.
 A great example is when you always select the same challenge question.
 If that data has been breached, it’s likely known to cybercriminals; also, your mother’s maiden name is not going to change.
 As another layer, you can use randomly generated answers to security questions the same way you use randomly generated passwords, meaning those answers won’t be able to be reused (or easily gleaned from dumb Facebook quizzes).

-Next, let’s get into how you can keep hackers from guessing your strong passwords.
+Next, let’s get into how you can keep cybercriminals from guessing your strong passwords.

 How to Create a Strong Password

-A few ideas for memorable phrases are to use a song lyric, a poetic verse or a line from a movie.
+Consider using a memorable phrase that’s 12 to 15 characters long.
+A few ideas for memorable phrases are to use a song lyric, a poetic verse, or a line from a movie.

 Avoid being predictable.
 Also, avoid the temptation to use sensitive information like your child’s birthdate or your first and last name or 12345678.
 Trust me, using this type of information is uber common worldwide.